Scott Ball / Rivard Report

 “Even though I didn’t win … we ran a terrific, clean campaign, and I’m still proud of how we handled it,” Mendelsohn told the Rivard Report.
 “Manuel is as transparent as you can get – what he’s for and what he’s done – but now it’s for the entire city and not just one party.”

-Medina has said he will use $250,000 of his own money for his mayoral campaign.
+Medina has said he will use $250,000 of his own money in the form of a loan for his mayoral campaign.
 According to the City’s online campaign finance reporting system, the chairman has received 536 contributions so far, which includes a $1,000 donation from his wife, Janet Soto Ayoub.
 At time of publication, Medina has raised $255,451.48.

 “There’s a genuine enthusiasm behind our campaign,” Medina said.
 “It took me five days to take 500 contributions.
 My average contribution was $9.06 and we went out and asked people to contribute $5.06 each to represent the May 6 election.
 A lot of people that contributed had not contributed to a political campaign before … that’s how we will win.”